goldin2008/Note/interview_bq_ans.md

 This response demonstrates your commitment to understanding and meeting customer needs, a key aspect of customer obsession.
 It highlights your ability to tailor solutions to the customer’s unique challenges and shows how your efforts led to tangible improvements, aligning with AWS’s core values.

-### Question 8: "Tell me about a time when you disagreed with your manager.
+### ???
+Question 8: "Tell me about a time when you disagreed with your manager.
 How did you handle it?"
-When asked about a scenario where you disagreed with your manager, it's important to demonstrate your ability to handle conflict professionally, communicate effectively, and prioritize the best outcome for the team or project.
+`Change to data and ml pipeline instead of one time solution` When asked about a scenario where you disagreed with your manager, it's important to demonstrate your ability to handle conflict professionally, communicate effectively, and prioritize the best outcome for the team or project.
 For an AWS Applied Scientist L6 role, the focus should be on how you respectfully voiced your concerns, provided data-driven arguments, and worked collaboratively to reach a resolution.
 This aligns with Amazon’s leadership principles like "Have Backbone; Disagree and Commit," "Earn Trust," and "Customer Obsession."
 1. Situation:
 Start by providing context for the disagreement.
 Describe the project or decision at hand, and explain why you had a different perspective.